-The transportation modes and routes utilized depend on many variables such as what modes are available, what paths are available, the safety of the routes, and the travel time required.
+The transportation mode we choose-walking, bicycling, taking public transit, or driving-and the route we pursue depend on many variables such as what modes are available to us, what paths are available, the safety of the routes, and the travel time required.
 It also depends on the relative cost, the quality of the experience, and more.